 Dates of birth and death: 5th August 1681 – 19th December 1741

 Vitus Bering was a Danish explorer and cartographer, who was an officer in the Russian Navy.
 He has many places named after him, including the Bering Strait (between Russia and Alaska), Bering Sea and Bering Island on which he died.
-His expedition from the Kamchatka Peninsular set out to map new land and establish if Asia and America shared a border.
+His expedition from the Kamchatka Peninsula set out to map new land and establish if Asia and America shared a border.

 Dates of birth and death: 19th November 1875 – 6th June 1956